juselara1/tmutils.nvim/README.md

         "juselara1/tmutils.nvim",
         dependencies = {
-            --NOTE: you only need one of these dependencies depending on the --selector that you want to use, defaults to nui.
+            --NOTE: you only need one of these dependencies depending on the --selector that you want to use, defaults to vim.ui.

-            "MunifTanjim/nui.nvim",
+            --"MunifTanjim/nui.nvim",
             --"nvim-telescope/telescope.nvim"
             --"vijaymarupudi/nvim-fzf"
             },